 The past month’s judicial and administrative activity in the area of IC misclassification reflects the wide range of industries facing these types of claims: communications; cleaning services; transportation and delivery services; adult entertainment; hospitality; construction; and television production of professional sporting events.
-Almost all of these are industries that we have published blog posts where we suggest ways by which businesses in these industries can enhance their IC compliance.
-For example, we have blogged how cable companies can minimize their exposure to IC misclassification claims; how cleaning service companies can restructure, re-document, and re-implement their IC relationships; how even a strip club can avoid class action IC misclassification lawsuits; how transportation, delivery, and courier companies can avoid creating IC agreements and their own policy statements that are used against them to find IC misclassification; how the hospitality industry can “play it smart” instead of “playing it safe”; and how the construction industry can comply with state laws setting strict tests for IC status.
-These cases and the others we report on each month demonstrate how few businesses have sufficiently enhanced their level of IC compliance to avoid judicial or regulatory attacks on their engagement of ICs, franchisees, 1099ers and others not paid on a W-2 basis.
+Almost all of these are industries that I have published blog posts where I suggest ways by which businesses in these industries can enhance their IC compliance.
+For example, I have blogged how cable companies can minimize their exposure to IC misclassification claims; how cleaning service companies can restructure, re-document, and re-implement their IC relationships; how even a strip club can avoid class action IC misclassification lawsuits; how transportation, delivery, and courier companies can avoid creating IC agreements and their own policy statements that are used against them to find IC misclassification; how the hospitality industry can “play it smart” instead of “playing it safe”; and how the construction industry can comply with state laws setting strict tests for IC status.
+These cases and the others I report on each month demonstrate how few businesses have sufficiently enhanced their level of IC compliance to avoid judicial or regulatory attacks on their engagement of ICs, franchisees, 1099ers and others not paid on a W-2 basis.

 In the Courts (5 items)